Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-National Insurance Contributions finish when you reach state pension age, so you won’t pay NI on any pension payments or other income.
-You might still have to pay income tax though, if your taxable income exceeds the personal allowance.
+You’ll stop making National Insurance Contributions when you reach state pension age, so you won’t normally need to pay NI on any pension payments or other income.
+You might still have to pay income tax though, if your taxable income exceeds the personal tax allowance.

-Some people retire before the retirement age.
-It might be possible to receive your company or personal pension early, – this is something that your employer or their pension scheme can advise you on.
-There might sometimes be tax implications for taking money out of your pension pot early, which is something to watch out for.
+Plenty of people retire before state retirement age.
+It might be possible to receive your pension early if you have one through your employer or if you have a private pension as a self-employed person.
+You’ll be able to check this with your employer or pension scheme provider, but be aware that there might sometimes be tax implications for taking money out of your pension pot early.

-Even if you retire early, you won’t receive your state pension until you reach state retirement age.
 Early retirement might also mean that the amount of state pension you eventually receive is less.
 This is because you might not have made enough NI contributions.
-You can check your National Insurance record online to see how many qualifying years of contributions you have made.
+You can check your National Insurance record online using your Personal Tax Account to see how many qualifying years of contributions you have made.

-Learn more about our online accountancy services for business here.
+Learn more about our online accountancy services for businesses.
 To talk to one of the team, call 020 3355 4047, request a free call back, or get an instant online quote.

 Subscribe to our newsletter to get accounting tips like this right to your inbox